-Fodder Scam Case: Lalu Yadav to be Sentenced by CBI Court Tomorrow
+Fodder Scam Case: Lalu Yadav to be Sentenced by CBI Court tomorrow

-Ranchi: A special CBI court in Ranchi will pronounce quantum of punishment against former Chief Minister of Bihar and RJD chief Lalu Prasad Yadav and 15 others on Thursday in a fodder scam related case.
+Ranchi: A special CBI court in Ranchi will pronounce the quantum of punishment against former Chief Minister of Bihar and RJD chief Lalu Prasad Yadav and 15 others on Friday in a fodder scam related case.

 Police have made elaborate security arrangements around the court campus as Lalu and other convicts will be present during the hearing.